alphagov/govuk-developer-docs/source/manual/troubleshooting-vagrant.html.md

 Consider using `vagrant ssh` to SSH into your VM directly, as it'll always do the right thing.

-If you need direct access (for `rsync`, `scp` or similar), you'll need to manually configure your ssh configuration:
+If you need direct access (for `rsync`, `scp` or similar), you'll need to manually configure your SSH configuration:

 1. Run`vagrant ssh-config --host dev`
 2. Paste the output into your `~/.ssh/config`